Our Investment Beliefs

 Strategy Oversight and Review

 Our ESG strategy applies to MIM and to all related investment activities.
-The strategy will be managed by
+The strategy will be overseen by

-the MIM Global Management Committee and updated on an annual basis.
+the MIM Global Corporate Governance Committee and updated on an annual basis.

 Principles for Responsible Investment